 - For PGDE programmes, you’ll need to hold an undergraduate degree awarded by a UK higher education provider, or a recognised equivalent qualification.

 - You’ll need to have achieved a standard equivalent to SCQF Level 6 or above in English (e.g. Higher Grade), and SCQF Level 5 in mathematics (e.g. National 5).

-- if you have non-UK qualifications, you will need a Statement of Comparability from NARIC, the national agency for providing information and advice on worldwide qualifications.
-This can take some time, so we advise you to start the process before you submit your application.
-Find out more on the NARIC website.
+- If you have non-UK qualifications, you will need a Statement of Comparability from UK ENIC, operated and managed by Ecctis Limited.
+This can take some time, so we would advise you to start the process before you submit your application.

 As teaching involves working with children on a daily basis, there are some non-academic requirements you may also need to meet.

 - If you’re training to be a teacher in Scotland, you are required to be a member of the Protecting Vulnerable Groups (PVG) Scheme.
 This helps training providers in Scotland to identify potential trainee teachers who are barred from working with children, young people, or vulnerable adults.
-For more information, go to the Scottish Government website or visit the GTCS In2Teaching website.
+For more information, go to the Scottish Government website and enter ‘PVG scheme’ in the search bar, or visit the GTCS In2Teaching website.

-- Some ITE providers may ask for classroom experience before you begin teacher training.
+- Some ITE providers may ask for you to have classroom experience before you begin teacher training.
 You can arrange school experience independently – if you’re not sure where to begin, contact Teach in Scotland to help get you started.
-While this is not essential, it will help strengthen your application.
-You can use the experience in your personal statement, showing what you’ve gained from it, and how it has increased your motivation to be a teacher.
+While it is not essential, if you can spend some time observing and helping out with lessons in a local school before you apply, it will help strengthen your application.
+You can use the experience in your personal statement, showing what you’ve gained from it and how it has increased your motivation to be a teacher.

-Whether you’re looking for undergraduate or postgraduate teacher training programmes in Scotland, you must apply through the UCAS Undergraduate scheme.
+Whether you are looking for undergraduate or postgraduate teacher training programmes in Scotland, you must apply through the UCAS Undergraduate scheme.